MariamFarman/Modulated-SubGraph-Finder/README.md

 Navigate to folder containing the jar file and the example files and run command

-`java -jar ModulatedSubPathFinder.jar -p ExampleDEAnalysis.txt -i ExampleInteractions.txt -t DEseq2 -k -o /home/Documents/`
+`java -jar ModulatedSubgraphFinder.jar -p ExampleDEGAnalysis_DEseq2.csv -i ExampleInteractions.txt -t DEseq2 -k -o /home/Documents/`

 The default extension and merging limit is 2.